 MODIFICATION OR REVERSAL OF PREVIOUS CONSENSUS DECISIONS

 In the spirit of adaptive management, the partnership should always be open to modifying or reversing previous decisions and resulting policies as new information comes to light or operational landscapes change.
-At the same time, however, is it also important to recognize that making decisions by consensus intentionally requires meeting a very high bar that logically requires meeting an equally high bar to subsequently modify or reverse the decision and any resulting policy.
-Therefore, a standing consensus decision and resulting policy can only be modified or reversed by a subsequent consensus decision by the organizational group (or a subsequent replacement of that group) that made the original decision or a higher organizational group.
+A standing consensus decision and resulting policy can only be modified or reversed by a subsequent consensus decision by the organizational group (or a subsequent replacement of that group) that made the original decision or a higher organizational group.
 As a result:

 The burden of achieving consensus is on those proposing the modification of the previous decision, not on those seeking to maintain the previous decision.